QubesOS/qubes-doc/VerifyingSignatures.md

 Verifying Digests
 -----------------

 Each ISO is accompanied by a plain text file ending in `.DIGESTS`.
-This file contains the output of running several different crytographic hash functions on the ISO in order to obtain an alphanumeric output known as a "digest."
+This file contains the output of running several different crytographic hash functions on the ISO in order to obtain alphanumeric outputs known as "digests."
 For example, `Qubes-R2-x86_64-DVD.iso` is accompanied by `Qubes-R2-x86_64-DVD.iso.DIGESTS` which has the following content:

     -----BEGIN PGP SIGNED MESSAGE-----
     Hash: SHA256